ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 the initial revision. _These points are subject to change._
 #list(
   [Child modules (joystick and buttons), that will communicate to the
-    singular parent module via bluetooth.
+    singular parent module via Bluetooth.
 These modules will be encased in a simple housing that will not include the mechanical attachment feature.], [A preliminary configuration app to allow buttons to be programmed to perform specific functions by default.],
+    [The mode of the device (which is later explained in @software) may not be implemented in the coming Rev 0 deliverable.
+If it is not implemented (decided later based on time left), then it may be implemented in a future deliverable (Rev 1/final).]
 )
 == Purpose